Philippines–Australia basketball brawl: 2019 FIBA World Cup performance and further years

 For the Philippines national team, the brawl became the start of a downward spiral.
 The Filipinos finished last at 32nd place during the World Cup in China, missing their chance of qualifying for the 2020 Summer Olympics, extending their Olympic basketball drought to 48 years.
 As a result, the Samahang Basketbol ng Pilipinas has chartered a new direction for the team leading up to their hosting of the 2023 FIBA Basketball World Cup and also in hopes of qualification to the 2024 Summer Olympics in Paris, which involves the development and international exposure of young players.

 Australia went on to clinch the fourth-place spot at the World Cup.
 The Boomers also managed to qualify for the Olympics as the best Oceania team, where they won the bronze medal after defeating Slovenia.

-Australia also went on to win back-to-back FIBA Asia Cup titles at the 2022 edition of the tournament and the Philippines played at the Philippine Arena for the first time since the incident during the sixth window of the FIBA Basketball World Cup 2023 Asian Qualifiers, winning against Lebanon, 107–96, on 24 February 2023, and faced Jordan in a losing effort, 90–91, at the same venue on 27 February.
+Australia also went on to win back-to-back FIBA Asia Cup titles at the 2022 edition of the tournament and the Philippines played at the Philippine Arena for the first time since the incident during the sixth window of the 2023 FIBA Basketball World Cup Asian Qualifiers, winning against Lebanon, 107–96, on 24 February 2023, and faced Jordan in a losing effort, 90–91, at the same venue on 27 February.

 The brawl is still being revisited years after it occurred.

 In May 2025, SBP president Al Panlilio said that they have moved on from the brawl and has developed a harmonious relationship with Basketball Australia ever since.
+The Philippines hosted a game against Australia for the first time since 2018 on 1 March 2026 as part of the second window of the first round of the 2027 FIBA Basketball World Cup Asian Qualifiers at the SM Mall of Asia Arena in Pasay.